chevah/geck/content/generic.rst

 * Do the simplest thing that could possibly work and do it well.
   Always work on the story you have, not something you think we're going to need some time in the future.
-  Don't try implement all usecases you can think of and end with poorly designed code and poorly tested code.
+  Don't try implement all use cases you can think of and end with poorly designed code and poorly tested code.

-* Try to keep methods as flat as possible and return as soon as possible.
+* Try to keep methods as flat as possible and return as early as possible.

 * Don't use abbreviation.
 Use full, meaningful names.

 * Don't use tabs for indentation, and in general don't use tabs for anything else.
-The only exceptions are the Makefiles.
+The only exceptions are Makefiles.

-* Favor indentation using 4 spaces.
+* Favour indentation using 4 spaces.
 For deep nested languages (HTML, JS) it is OK to use 2 spaces.

-* Maximum line length for code is 80 characters, but for Python we use 79 to be in sync with PEP8.
+* Maximum line length for code is 80 characters, but for Python we use 79 to be in sync with PEP8 Style Guide for Python Code.

 * For narrative documentation use `semantic newlines
   <http://rhodesmill.org/brandon/2012/one-sentence-per-line/>`_.